 Best time to visit Prague

-The best time of the year to visit this wonderful city really depends on what you want.
+The best time of the year to visit this wonderful city really depends on what you want and our Prague 2-day itinerary is suitable for any time of the year.
 The peak travel season in Prague is its summer months from May to September.
 We have nothing against that.
 But mind you, if you are travelling to Prague in summer, you should be prepared for higher hotel prices and of course, loads of tourists everywhere.
 If you are okay with that, the summer months are great to explore the city.
 But if you are looking for a little peace and quiet, April and October are 2 months you should definitely keep in mind for planning your trip.
 These 2 months are characterized by pleasant weather and slightly lesser crowd.
 It’s a win-win!

 However, having said that, our 2 days in Prague were spent in January, at the absolute peak of winter!
 During our stay, the temperature was hovering well below 0 degrees and we experienced some snowfall too.
 A lot of people will tell you to avoid travelling to Prague or other destinations in Europe during this time, mostly because of the cold.
 But this is the time of the year when the number of tourists thronging Prague is at its lowest, accommodation prices much cheaper and tourist attractions fairly empty.
 If you enjoy cold weather and want a bit of peace during your trip, I highly recommend visiting Prague in December or January.
 Get cosy with mulled wine and let a wintery Prague charm you!

-Where to stay in Prague – Best locations to stay
+Where to stay for 2 days in Prague

 Prague is a big city and it’s no mean feat to figure out where to stay in Prague especially on your first trip.
-Ideally, you don’t want to be too far from the main attractions but also be able to find suitable accommodation within your budget.
+Ideally, you don’t want to be too far from all the exciting things to do in Prague in 2 days, but also be able to find suitable accommodation within your budget.
 As a first time visitor, it’s a good idea to have some basic knowledge of how Prague is divided into different small districts so you can choose the one that suits you best.
 For your ease of understanding, I have shortlisted the following neighbourhoods in Prague that are perfect for spending 48 hours in Prague.

 The Old Town – Referred to as Stare Mesto in Czech, Prague’s historic Old Town is unarguably the most charming and picturesque part of town.
 The Old Town is also where most of the best things to see in Prague are located.
 The Old Town Hall & Tower, the Tyn Church, Charles Bridge are all located here, due to which accommodation prices are also on the higher side.
 The Old Town is known for its beautiful cobbled alleys lined with medieval buildings, great nightlife and is one of the best locations in to stay in Prague.
 If you don’t want to spend time taking public transport, the Old Town works best since most of the places you’ll visit in Prague will be within walking distance.